Health, Safety, Injury

 First of all, all Fort Hunt Rugby players must register with USA Rugby, to be covered under their insurance program.
 No one plays until they are registered with USA Rugby.

 Second, no player may participate in Fort Hunt Rugby practices or matches unless they are registered through Fort Hunt Sports.
-This is not about money; this is a requirement of the association insurance…the fee also pays for the program.
+This is not about money; this is a requirement of the association insurance…the fee also pays to run our program.

 Physicals